Image: Skinny-leg jeans. Not my legs. Or my jeans. © Claude Truong-Ngoc CC BY-SA 3.0, via wikimedia.org

 *^By “exact” I don’t mean “to eight decimal places”.
 That level of exactness serves no purpose – although gosh, it’s common in student papers, submitted manuscripts, and other places it ought not to be.
 This and a lot more about how best to write statistical results in this post.

-**^Before you count and declare me a hypocrite, I do put in the second period.
+**^Before you count and declare me a hypocrite, I do put in the second space.
 WordPress then strips it out again.
 Which, as you’re about to discover, is exactly the point.

 ***^You know who you are.